hazelcast/hazelcast-reference-manual/src/GettingStarted/PhoneHome.md

 **Disabling Phone Homes**

-Set the `hazelcast.version.check.enabled` system property to false either in the config or on the Java command line.
+Set the `hazelcast.phone.home.enabled` system property to false either in the config or on the Java command line.
 Please see the [System Properties section](#system-properties) for information on how to set a property.

 **Phone Home URLs**